 To find these winners, and a lot more besides, we have discovered that one of the major handicapping tools that most bettors use, the Official Race Class, is flawed.
 We don't use the official race class figures we simply have our own.
 We can see at an instant which horse is rising in class and which horse is falling in class with our Differentials.

 The second reason why we have excellent ratings is that the mathematical process behind UK Horse Racing's modelling goes deeper and further than any other set of ratings.
 It is a testament to the modelling of horse racing that we can proudly say that one one line of the mathematics or the code behind the software model has been changed for over fifteen years and it's still as good today as it's ever been.

 These pages are the discussion, with examples, on how to read the ratings and what to look out for.

 The content of these pages are aimed towards those who wish to do their own analysis of the data.
-Anyone who wishes to follow systems selections only should look at the Systems pages.
+Anyone who wishes to follow systems selections should have a look at the Systems pages.

 The ratings come in a number of formats; each with a different view on things.